micahhausler/cedar-access-control-for-k8s/docs/CedarIntroduction.md

 ```

 Given the above input, the entity with the id `507B11AD-4DE0-44B1-AB7C-99C0C04854B1` and the name `alice` has a `parents` reference to the Group type named `viewers`, so in this case Alice is a member of the group `viewers`.
-Cedar also supports membership on resource entities and verbs, but we don't use them in this project.
+Cedar also supports membership on resource entities and verbs, which we'll get to later.

 ## Schema

 When writing policy how do you know what is a valid attribute of a type so you can write policy against it?
-Cedar policy supports a [schema] defining all valid entities (principals and resources), their attributes, actions, and which actions apply to which entities (principal and resources).
+Cedar policy supports a [schema] defining all valid entities (principals and resources), their attributes, actions, which actions apply to which entities (principal and resources), and what the context structure for a given action is.
 You can see the Cedar schema used for Kubernetes authorization this project in [human][authz_human_schema] and [json][authz_json_schema] format.

 [schema]: https://docs.cedarpolicy.com/schema/schema.html